This primer from Worth Data® is to help you understand bar codes so that you can

 to hear a "good read" received.
 The B700 USB Base

-Station connects to a PC or Mac via USB a keyboard (it can also enumerate as a serial USB device)t.
+Station connects to a PC or Mac via USB as a keyboard (it can also enumerate as a serial CDC USB device on a Windows machine.
 Up to 10 scanners

 There are several methods of getting